WE TRAVEL TO THE FOLLOWING MANHATTAN NEIGHBORHOODS

 We travel to Battery Park City, Central Midtown, Chelsea, Chinatown, Clinton, East Village, Financial District, Flatiron District, Garment District, Gramercy Park, Greenwich Village, Harlem, Hell's Kitchen, Hudson Square, Kips Bay, Little Italy, Lower East Side, Midtown, Murray Hill, SOHO, Sutton Place, Theatre District, Times Square, TriBeCa, Turtle Bay, Union Square, Upper East Side, Upper West Side, West Village

-At Brooklyn Letters, we offer a variety of evaluations for all ages including:
+At Manhattan Letters, we offer a variety of evaluations for all ages including:

 - Speech Disorders – These can occur when an individual has difficulty producing speech sounds and putting them together to form intelligible words.
 Speech disorders include articulation or phonological disorders, apraxia of speech, and dysarthria.

 - Voice or Resonance – Voice or resonance disorders refer to problems in how one’s voice sounds.
 One may sound hoarse, lose voice easily, talk through the nose or too loudly, or be unable to make sounds.

 - Social Communication – This refers to the social use of verbal and nonverbal communication.
 This includes how one communicates socially, how well one follows conversation rules and story-telling (aspect of expressive language called narratives), tells jokes, and how one speaks with different people in varied situations.

 - Cognitive-Communication – Someone with a cognitive-communication disorder may exhibit problems with organization, memory, attention, problem-solving, and other thinking skills.
 This can be a result of traumatic brain injury, a stroke, dementia, and may also be congenital.